AnaMMedina21/kubernetes-pipeline-on-doks/readme.md

 At some point this script might run more independently in a container.
 Converting to Anisible may also be a good leap forward.
 Suggestions are welcome.

-Below is the unmodified readme from the original project.
+Below is the readme from the original project.

 ----------------
 ## What is this?